Addressing Privacy Concerns with Lone Working Devices and Apps

 Is my data secure?

 Yes.
 Your data security is our top priority.
 Peoplesafe is accredited to the highest industry standards, including ISO 27001, which demonstrates our rigorous information security management practices.
-We adhere to Cyber Essentials Plus, a government-backed scheme that required independent auditing to ensure strong defences against cyber threats and the General Data Protection Regulation (GDPR), the EU law on data protection and privacy policies.
+We adhere to Cyber Essentials Plus, a government-backed scheme that requires independent auditing to ensure strong defences against cyber threats and the General Data Protection Regulation (GDPR), the EU law on data protection and privacy policies.

 Internal access to customer’s personal data is on a need-to-know basis, ensuring that only authorised employees can view or handle sensitive information.
 All users with access to personal data have individual logins and standard industry security practices are maintained.